NEHA-FDA Retail Flexible Funding Model Grant Program: Frequently Asked Questions

 Applying through Track 1 requires enrollment in the Retail Program Standards.

-Applying through Track 2 requires enrollment in the Retail Program Standards, a current (August 2017 or later) Self-Assessment of all Nine Standards (SA9), and a completed Comprehensive Strategic Improvement Plan (CSIP).
-Track 2 applicants can also apply for any of the three Optional Add-On grants.
+Applying through Track 2 requires enrollment in the Retail Program Standards, a current (August 2018 or later) Self-Assessment of all Nine Standards (SA9), and a completed Comprehensive Strategic Improvement Plan (CSIP).
+Track 2 applicants can also apply for up to two Optional Add-On grants.

-Applicants who have an existing 3-year Maintenance and Advancement Base Grant cannot apply for a new Base grant but are eligible to apply for any of the three Optional Add-On grants.
+Applicants who have an existing 3-year Maintenance and Advancement Base Grant cannot apply for a new Base grant but are eligible to apply for any/all of the three Optional Add-On grants.

 What grants should we apply for if we have never completed a Self-Assessment of All Nine Standards (SA9)?